WebOrigami/docs/src/content/framework/templates.md

 Use the built-in [@if](/language/@if.html) function to include text based on some condition.

 The first argument to `@if` is a condition that is evaluated.
 If the result is truthy (not `false`, `null`, or `undefined`), the second argument to `@if` is included in the template’s text output.
-If the result is falsy, the third argument will be included, or nothing if there is no third argument.
+If the result is falsy and a third argument is provided, that third argument will be included in the output.

 ```console
 $ cat condition.ori